-Reference: 149 Intervention: Ospemifene (SenshioTM) for moderate to severe symptomatic vulvar and vaginal atrophy in post-menopausal women (Ospemifene is a selective oestrogen receptor modulator [SERM]) Date of Decision: April 2024 Date of Issue: April 2024 (time limited approval for 12 months) Recommendation: Amber 2 - specialist initiation and first prescription from the gynaecology Further Information: specialist team.
+Reference: 149 Intervention: Ospemifene (SenshioTM) for moderate to severe symptomatic vulvar and vaginal atrophy in post-menopausal women (Ospemifene is a selective oestrogen receptor modulator [SERM]) Date of Decision: April 2024 Date of Issue: April 2024 (time limited approval for 12 months) Date of 133ue. · · · · · · · · · · · · · · · · · · · Recommendation: Amber 2 - specialist initiation and first prescription from the gynaecology specialist team.
 Review by gynaecology team at 3 months.
-Further information.
-Ospemifene is accepted for use in South East London for the treatment of moderate to severe symptomatic vulvar and vaginal atrophy in post-menopausal women.
-Oppositions in not a 4st line antion in this action and is only approved where the Ospemifene is not a 1st line option in this setting and is only approved where the following initiation criteria are met: (i) Symptoms of vulvar and vaginal atrophy adversely affect quality of life AND (ii) Topical lubricants have been adequately trialled and are not tolerated or ineffective or have been considered and are contraindicated AND (iii) At least two topical oestrogen preparations have been adequately trialled, and these have failed to control symptoms and improve quality of life or are not tolerated or have been considered and are contraindicated As ospemifene should only be initiated for symptoms that adversely affect the quality of life (such as dyspareunia and vaginal dryness), a suitable tool to assess quality of life (such as the menopause-specific quality of life - MENQuaL) should be used before initiation and to assess improvements during ongoing treatment.
+Further Information: Ospemifene is accepted for use in South East London for the treatment of moderate to severe symptomatic vulvar and vaginal atrophy in post-menopausal women.
+Ospemifene is not a 1st line option in this setting and is only approved where the following initiation criteria are met: Symptoms of vulvar and vaginal atrophy adversely affect quality of life AND Topical lubricants have been adequately trialled and are not tolerated or ineffective or have been considered and are contraindicated AND At least two topical oestrogen preparations have been adequately trialled, and these have failed to control symptoms and improve quality of life or are not tolerated or have been considered and are contraindicated As ospemifene should only be initiated for symptoms that adversely affect the quality of life (such as dyspareunia and vaginal dryness), a suitable tool to assess quality of life (such as the menopause-specific quality of life - MENQuaL) should be used before initiation and to assess improvements during ongoing treatment.
 The initiation of ospemifene is restricted to gynaecology specialists, who will provide the first prescription.
 Treatment should be reviewed at 3 months by the initiating specialist to assess efficacy and tolerability.
 Long term data on the use of ospemifene are lacking at time of the formulary decision.
 There should be regular review of patients to ensure ongoing effectiveness and safety.
 A careful appraisal of the risks and benefits should be undertaken at least annually (unless there are clinical indications for earlier review) taking into consideration other menopausal symptoms, effects on uterine and breast tissues, thromboembolic and cerebrovascular risks.
 Ospemifene should only be continued as long as the benefit outweighs the risk.
 The dose of ospemifene is 60mg daily.
 Further information can be found in the summary of product characteristics.
-This approval is time limited to one year to enable experience of use with ospemifene.
-A report summarising patient numbers and outcomes with ospemifene over this period will be presented back to the Committee after 1 year, coordinated by the formulary applicant across all SEL Trusts.
-The report will include: The total number of patients initiated by SEL Trusts on ospemifene Whether use of ospemifene in line with this recommendation and the rationale for any deviation Patient related outcomes, including: (i) Response to treatment (including, but not limited to, quality of life aspects) (ii) Adverse effects (iii) Number of patients switching from ospemifene to alternative treatments Shared Care/ Transfer of care required: N/A
+This approval is time limited to one year to enabl The total number of patients initiated by SEL Trusts on ospemifene Whether use of ospemifene in line with this recommendation and the rationale for any deviation Patient related outcomes, including: (i) Response to treatment (including, but not limited to, quality of life aspects) (ii) Adverse effects (iii) Number of patients switching from ospemifene to alternative treatments Shared Care/ N/A Transfer of care required: